 Exports/Imports/United States Consumption

-Since dragon fruit is a newly emerging fruit crop, there is currently no United States export, import, or per capita consumption data available reported through the U.S. Department of Agriculture’s Economic Research Service or Foreign Agricultural Service (“Fruit and Tree Nut Data” - ERS, 2016) (“Global Agricultural Trade System” - FAS, 2016).
+Since dragon fruit is a newly emerging fruit crop, there is currently no United States export, import, or per capita consumption data available reported through the U.S. Department of Agriculture’s Economic Research Service or Foreign Agricultural Service (“Fruit and Tree Nut Data” - ERS, 2021).

-As of 2016, California is in its fourth year of a severe drought.
-This has made producing certain crops within the state more challenging (Ross, 2016).
-Fortunately, dragon fruit plants are quite drought tolerant, thus the plant is being grown in certain areas to replace traditional crops such as citrus and avocados (Hardesty, 2015) (McClurg, 2015).
-Dragon fruit require anywhere from 25 to50 inches of water per year, and too much irrigation must be cautioned to avoid flower drop and fruit rot (Zee, 2004).
+In 2016, California was in its fourth year of a severe drought.
+This had made producing certain crops within the state more challenging (Ross, 2021).
+Fortunately, dragon fruit plants are quite drought tolerant, thus the plant is being grown in certain areas to replace traditional crops such as citrus and avocados (McClurg, 2015).
+Dragon fruit require anywhere from 25 to50 inches of water per year, and too much irrigation must be cautioned to avoid flower drop and fruit rot.

-Dragon fruit plants are considered a climbing cactus, and commercial orchards need to use some form of trellising to support the plant (Zee et al, 2004).
-Dragon fruit plants can produce fruits after one year of establishment and can stay in production for approximately 30 years (Harrington, n.d.).
+Dragon fruit plants are considered a climbing cactus, and commercial orchards need to use some form of trellising to support the plant.
+Dragon fruit plants can produce fruits after one year of establishment and can stay in production for approximately 30 years (Harrington, n.d.
+2018).

 Another important note when establishing a dragon fruit orchard is the pollination requirements.
 Many cultivars are self-pollinating, however, some happen to be self-incompatible, and thus need cross-pollination to develop fruit (Crane & Balerdi, n.d.).